HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 In general, the use of specialized input fields and protocols can help make visitor interactions more engaging, useful, and efficient.
 It is unfortunate that it is still quite common for input fields and related functionality to be so often overlooked on the mobile web, but it is not entirely disheartening.
 These types of mobile controls have been around for many years, but they may be growing outdated or may now be executed by web app functionality and JavaScript, rather than by the traditional methods of coding that are expected in this type of analysis.

 Similarly, with the evolution of deep links, which can open and directly navigate to a deep screen within a native app, specialized input fields might not be as necessary.
 In some cases, brands may try to push visitors from a website to an app, if they believe that it will provide users with a better experience or have better overall conversion statistics than the website.
 This is especially true when apps are the main focus of the company, or when the apps are being more actively updated and maintained than the website.
-This is rarely technically necessary, since both websites and apps can basically complete all of the necessary tasks, so it is mostly about the brand’s preference, or their own internal success metrics.
+This is rarely technically necessary, since both websites and apps can basically complete all of the necessary tasks, so it is mostly about the brand's preference, or their own internal success metrics.

 The variations on input fields are generally included to make web interaction more profitable for the company and more efficient for the user.
 They are often associated with digital checkout processes, and thus, can directly impact the bottom line.
 For some brands, the importance of the functionality may make it more likely that developers push users to a native app to complete a purchase, in order to streamline the processing, leverage saved user loyalty information, or speed up the completion of the transaction.
 This perception that native apps are better for this kind of interaction seems misguided though.
 Now, most consumers expect to have a smooth and seamless experience wherever they begin their encounter, rather than being forced to transition from web to app or vice versa.
 Whenever possible, parity between app and web functionality should be a top priority and advanced input methods can help with this, especially for things that impact the bottom line, like checkout processes.

 It is possible that traditional input fields—whether they are link protocols, input types, or advanced input types—may just be handled by deep links to apps, and these are handled differently.
 The protocols for linking to apps that may be replacing some web functionality is broadly called deep linking, or _Universal Links_ on iOS and _Android App Links_ on Android.
 In code, these links look just like a regular web link, and the launching of the app is handled by a web app manifest file hosted in the `/well-known` directory at the root of the website.
-That said, it is hard to make assumptions about what changes and variations in these numbers mean in a practical interpretation, because we don’t know if losses and gains are absolute, or if there is just a transitioning of technology and norms in these aspects of the mobile web.
+That said, it is hard to make assumptions about what changes and variations in these numbers mean in a practical interpretation, because we don't know if losses and gains are absolute, or if there is just a transitioning of technology and norms in these aspects of the mobile web.

 Looking at this topic in another light, it may also be too high of an expectation that developers specifically code the input types and variations for everything on their site.
 It may be possible for mobile browsers to do more of the heavy lifting in determining what the right action or keyboard layout is for a particular link or input field, based on obvious clues from the code or previous user interactions.
 Browsers may even be able to leverage this very research to optimize experiences like that.